wesovilabs/beyond/README.md

 # Goa

-Goa is a Golang library that provide us aspect-oriented programming (AOP).
+Goa (*Golang Oriented to Aspects*) is a Golang library that provide us aspect-oriented programming (AOP).

 ## What's AOP?